Olen/lovelace-flower-card/README.md

   * Click HACS in your Home Assistnat
   * Click Frontend
   * Click the 3 dots in the top right corner and select "Custom Repositories"
-  * Add the URL to this github repository and category "Lovelace"
+  * Add the URL to this github repository and category "Dashboard"
 * Click "Install" in the new "Flower Card" card in HACS.
 * Wait for install to complete
 * You should not need to restart Home Assistant, but will probably need to refresh the frontend and/or "shift-reload" to refresh the browser cache.